 -College credit for selected electrical construction courses leading to a short-term technical certificate rewarded by Sinclair Community College.

 MECA IEC Continuing Education for Journeyman & Contractors and Electrical Inspectors -

--Click here for our next Code Class to be held March 2 and March 9 2019
+-Click here for our next Code Class to be held June 19 AND June 26, 2021

 MECA IEC offers various seminars and programs throughout the year.

 The National IEC offers its members certain benefits from companies.
 Click here for a complete list of corporate benefits you can receive.

 Communication Tools you will receive from the National IEC -